AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/user-guides/app-extension.md

+---
+title: iOS App Extension implementation
+description: A guide that explains how to implement Adobe Experience Platform mobile extensions in your App Extensions on iOS.
+---

 # iOS App Extension implementation

 You can use supported Adobe Experience Platform mobile extensions in your App Extensions to collect usage data.
 The supported Platform mobile extensions are listed [here](../current-sdk-versions.md#ios).